quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream ID:

-: A variable-length integer encoding of the Stream ID of the stream being terminated.
+: A variable-length integer encoding of the stream ID of the stream being terminated.

 Application Protocol Error Code: